Thi-Ponce/Expenses-Tracker/README.md

 # Blog app📝

 - This is a simple app made using Ruby on Rails where you can keep track of your expenses.
+You can see a video demo [here](https://www.loom.com/share/22519db3d9b54aa3a191e9e224ab2f39)

 ## Built With